 In this study, we propose a novel method for detecting and quantifying PIHM that ameliorates many of the aforementioned deficiencies of the previous methods.
-Our method does not require data alteration, is highly generalizable, and uses standard statistical techniques to quantitatively determine whether PIHM is occurring in a system.
-We use simulations to compare our method with the Adjei Method to test the ability of both to (1) detect occurrence of PIHM and (2) estimate the host survival function.
+Our method does not require data alteration, is highly generalizable and uses standard statistical techniques to quantitatively determine whether PIHM is occurring in a system.
+We use simulations to compare our method with the Adjei Method to test the ability of both to (i) detect occurrence of PIHM and (ii) estimate the host survival function.
 We then apply both methods to real datasets previously used in PIHM analyses and compare the results.
 Finally, we discuss the limitations of inferring PIHM from intensity data and how these methods fit in modern quantitative parasitology.

-2 Materials and methods
+2. Materials and methods

-2.1 A novel, likelihood-based method for estimating PIHM
+2.1.
+A novel, likelihood-based method for estimating PIHM

 Our method (henceforth the Likelihood Method) begins with the same assumptions as the Adjei Method: namely that infection has occurred and hosts with fatal parasite loads have died prior to the population sampling.
-As discussed by Adjei et al. (1986), this is not necessarily unrealistic as some parasite infections occur primarily in younger hosts with parasite-induced mortality occurring soon after infection (e.g. Johnson and McKenzie, 2008; Schotthoefer et al., 2003).
+As discussed by Adjei et al. (1986), this is not necessarily unrealistic as some parasite infections occur primarily in younger hosts with parasite-induced mortality occurring soon after infection (e.g. Schotthoefer et al., 2003; Johnson and McKenzie, 2008).

 The Likelihood Method then assumes that prior to mortality the parasite distribution can be described by the distribution g(x;ϕ), which specifies the probability of a host having x parasites before mortality occurs. ϕ is a vector of parameters that describes the shape of this distribution.
 The probability of a host surviving with x parasites from infection until sampling is given by the host survival function h(survival;x,θ) where θ specifies any additional parameters needed to define the host survival function.

-With these two assumptions, we can define a distribution that gives the probability of having a parasite load of x parasites conditional on host survival, P(x|survival).
+With these two assumptions, we can define a distribution that gives the probability of having a parasite load of x parasites, conditional on host survival, P(x|survival).
 Using standard rules of conditional probability this distribution can be written as

 (1)P(x|survival)=P(survival|x)∗P(x)P(survival)